Accident with a work truck? Attorney Michael Grossman can help.

 What Constitutes a Work Truck?

-By “work vehicle” we’re referring to any kind of vehicle used for local business, not a long haul vehicle like an 18-wheeler.
+By "work vehicle" we're referring to any kind of small-to-medium sized commercial vehicle used to transport equipment or goods, not a long haul vehicle like an 18-wheeler.
 Examples of these kinds of vehicle include: pickups used for gardening and landscaping, oilfield vehicles, construction vehicles, etc.

-Why does it matter if it’s a work vehicle?
-Well, it doesn’t function the same an a typical accident.
-When someone is working for a company, it’s possible that the employer is responsible for their actions.
-That can mean that when an employee is at fault the employer is at fault by extension.
+Why does it matter if it's a work vehicle?
+Well, a commercial vehicle accident claim involving doesn't function the same an one involving passenger cars.
+When someone is working for a company and causes a collision, there's a decent chance that their employer is responsible for their actions by extension.

 Employers are Generally Liable For the Negligent Acts of Their Employees

-The legal doctrine of “respondeat superior” originated with English common law and was introduced to the United States during the foundation of the United States.
-Respondeat superior literally translates into “let the master answer,” and it’s the cornerstone doctrine that allows injury victims to hold employers responsible for the actions of their employees.
-This is a huge advantage for injury victims, as most companies have extensive assets and/or insurance policies.
+The legal doctrine of "respondeat superior" originated with English common law and was introduced to the United States during the foundation of the United States.
+Respondeat superior literally translates into "let the master answer," and it's the primary doctrine that allows injury victims to hold employers responsible for the actions of their employees.
+This is a huge advantage for injury victims, as most companies have extensive assets and/or insurance policies, where the average individual employee generally doesn't.

-Assume, for example, that someone’s car was totaled and they suffered moderate injuries after a pizza delivery driver negligently ran into the back of their car at a stoplight on the way to deliver a pizza.
-If the exceptions discussed below don’t apply, the injury victim will be able to hold the driver’s employer – the pizza company – liable for their injuries.
+Assume, for example, that someone's car was totaled and they suffered moderate injuries after a pizza delivery driver negligently ran into the back of their car at a stoplight while delivering a pizza.
+Unless one of the exceptions discussed below applies, the injury victim will likely be able to hold the driver's employer - the pizza company - liable for their injuries.

 What employers will say

-Too many times we’ve heard employers argue that they can’t be held responsible for their employee’s actions because they were technically a contract worker and not an employee of the company.
-But, if a contract worker is treated like an employee: is held to a specifics schedule, enjoys most of the same benefits as actual employees, etc., then the employer can still be held responsible for the accident involving this worker.
-That’s because the law realizes that if the employer is reaping all the benefits of having an employee then they also need to be held responsible when that employee is negligent or is involved in an accident.
+Too many times we've heard employers argue that they can't be held responsible for their employee's actions because they were technically a contract worker and not an employee of the company.
+This is true as far as it goes.
+However, the law has detailed standards for how employees have to treat employees and contractors respectively for them to be considered as such.
+If a contract worker is treated like an employee, in that they're held to a specific schedule, enjoys most of the same benefits as actual employees, and so on, then the employer can still be held responsible for an accident involving this worker.
+That's because the law realizes that if the employer is reaping all the benefits of having an employee, they also need to be held responsible when that employee is negligent or is involved in an accident.

 Why you should call Grossman Law Offices